Girls Who Code

 Girls Who Code (also known as GWC) is an international nonprofit organization that aims to support and increase the number of women in computer science.
-"Girls who Code" works toward closing the gender employment difference in computing by hosting a seven-week summer Immersion Program, a two-week specialized campus program, after-school clubs, a college club, College Loops, and a New York Times best-selling Penguin 13-book series.
-The organization is based in New York and has programs in the United States (all fifty states), Canada, India, and the United Kingdom.
-Girls Who Code has also released many public campaigns to raise awareness of its mission.
+Among its programs are a summer immersion program, a specialized campus program, after-school clubs, a college club, College Loops, and a series of books.
+The organization is based in New York and has programs in all of the United States, Canada, India, and the United Kingdom.
+As of 2022, there were more than 500,000 Girls Who Code alums.